Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-tools/features/2015-06-20-csv-asset-importer.md

 * `absTargetPath` this is the absolute path in the JCR where the Asset will be imported to
 * `relSrcPath` this is the relative (from a provided root path) path to the file to ingest for the asset.
 This file must be available from the AEM instance executing the importer.
+	* Since v0.0.28 this column is optional to allow for Property Update executions.

 ### Multi-values

 If a row is marked as multi via `propertyName {{"{{ Type : multi "}}}}`, multi-values are delimited by default via `|`.
 The multi-value delimiter is configurable via the Web UI.

+* Since v0.0.28 CSV Asset Importer supports changing property types from Single to Multi (and vice versa).
+Note that the data in the CSV will replace any existing data at the defined property (This is not a Patch operation)

 ### Empty Values